iamtimofe/alx-system_engineering-devops/0x02-shell_redirections/README.md

-> (in some cases can be used to create a file but in this case it does the work of creating and redirection) tail-n < >> (Used for duplicating a file and appending) find . -type (Used for deleting all regular files within current working directory and its subfolder)
+> (in some cases can be used to create a file but in this case it does the work of creating and redirection) tail-n < >> (Used for duplicating a file and appending) find . -type (Used for deleting all regular files within current working directory and its subfolder) find (used for finding files and directories depending on the way it's being used(